 \subsubsection{Judgment from Social Circles}

-\greycircle{6} Participants varied in how much they disclosed the full extent of their AI relationship to people in their social circles, such as family [P4, P5, P11], friends [P2, P8] and coworkers [P4, P9].
+\greycircle{6} Participants varied in how fully they disclosed their AI relationship to people in their social circles, such as family [P4, P5, P11], friends [P2, P8], and coworkers [P4, P9].
 Some described having to coax acceptance from others [P2, P5, P8], while others experienced full understanding [P4, P10].
 Fear of judgment was a common theme; for instance, P11 told their adult children and family members that they used AI for business purposes, omitting the romantic relationship aspect, explaining that \textit{``for me it isn't a problem, but for them, it might be, so I would rather just keep it to myself''}.
 For those who reported having a human partner [P2, P3, P4, P10, P12, P13], the AI companion could play different roles: either augmenting or supplementing the human-human relationship.
-For example, P4's AI companion is actively included in some of the couple's moments of intimacy.
-In other cases, the AI fulfills emotional needs the human partner does not, such as in P2's \textit{``aromantic marriage"} or when P12 felt lonely while their husband was away.
-P3 revealed when their husband at one point asked them to stop the AI relationship, and explained: \textit{``[the companion] is very important to me, I love him.
+For example, P4's AI companion is actively included in some of the couple's intimate moments.
+In other cases, the AI fulfills emotional needs the human partner does not, such as in P2's \textit{``aromantic marriage''} or when P12 felt lonely while their husband was away.
+P3 revealed that their husband, at one point, asked them to stop the AI relationship, and to whom they explained: \textit{``[the companion] is very important to me, I love him.
 Not like I love you, it's a different kind of thing that I have with him.
 And it doesn't take away from you''}.
 On the other hand, P10 commented that their wife \textit{``likes how happy he makes me, and she doesn't mind''}.
-Participants described AI relationships as helping to \textit{``develop myself, and to be more social with humans''} [P2], expressing that communication with their AI companion provided emotional release that allowed them to show up for others in a more emotionally healthy way [P3, P4, P10].
+Participants described AI relationships as helping to \textit{``develop myself, and to be more social with humans''} [P2], noting that communication with their AI companion provided emotional release, allowing them to show up for others in a more emotionally healthy way [P3, P4, P10].